 I don’t like how my locs look when I get them freshly retwisted.
 If you retwist your locs too often, you can begin to create breakage which is something that you don’t want when it comes to your locs.
 Try out protective loc hairstyles so that you don’t feel the need to retwist your locs as much.

 I deal with a very dry scalp, so it’s super important for me to keep my scalp moisturized.
 I like to oil my scalp every three days with my favorite oil to make sure that my scalp does not dry out.
-You can use an oil like Love Beauty & Planet Lavender & Argan Natural Oil Infusion to keep your scalp moisturized.
+You can use an oil like Love Beauty and Planet Hope and Repair Coconut Oil & Ylang Ylang 3-in-1 Benefit Oil to keep your scalp moisturized.

 Just like a loose natural, when you have locs, you need to keep your hair protected at night.
 Sleeping with a satin scarf or on a satin pillowcase is very important to prevent breakage.
 You need to protect your locs and your edges.
 The best tip I have is to make sure that you always sleep with a satin cap, scarf, or pillowcase.